sillygoose/multisma2/README.md

             fast:   10
             medium: 30
             slow:   60

-All outputs are broadcast by MQTT, the InfluxDB code only includes selected outputs so not to write data not needed over the long term.
+            night:  900

-You may find it desirable to have MQTT outputs stay active if you are driving displays in HomeAssistant that will not update until active sampling is reestablished.
+All outputs are broadcast by MQTT, the InfluxDB code only includes selected topics, edit the topic table in `influx.py` output the desired sensors.

 ## Example Dashboards
 Example dashboards are provided for Grafana and InfluxDB2, the dashboards contain the Flux scripts used to query an InfluxDB2 bucket so be sure to examine them.
 If you are using InfluxDB 1.8.x it is supported by **multisma2** but you will have to slightly modify the Grafana Flux scripts if you want to work in the InfluxDB 1.8 UI.